Space-time reduced basis methods for parametrized unsteady Stokes equations: Space--time reduced basis methods for parametrized unsteady incompressible Stokes equations

-where $\bm{W} \in \mathbb{R}^{n_w \times N^{st}}$ (with $n_{w} \geq n^{st}$ in order for the resulting linear system to be non--singular) is a space--time weighting matrix.
-Different approaches for the assembly of $\bm{W}$ are discussed and some non--linear 1D problems are investigated.

-In this work, we decided to extend the LS--PG--RB method, proposed for steady parametrized Stokes equations in \cite{abdulle2015petrov, dalsanto2019algebraic}, to the time--dependent case, in the framework of space--time model order reduction.
-In the steady case, the key idea of the method is to define a global parameter--dependent supremizing operator $T^{\bm{\mu}}: \mathcal{S}_h \to \mathcal{S}_h$ such that
+In this work, we decided to extend the algebraic LS--PG--RB method that has been proposed for steady parametrized Stokes equations in \cite{abdulle2015petrov, dalsanto2019algebraic} to the time--dependent case, in the framework of space--time model order reduction.
+In the steady case, the key idea of the method is to define a global parameter--dependent supremizing operator $T_{\bm{\mu}}: \mathcal{S}_h \to \mathcal{S}_h$ such that